Government information requests

 If you believe a request falls within one of these stated exceptions, include the notation “Applicable Exception Request” in the email header to email@example.com.
-If it does fall into one of these recognized exceptions, we will process the request on an expedited basis.
+If it does fall into one of the recognized exceptions, we will process the request on an expedited basis.

 The type of process required by Asurion includes:

-|Basic user records to include: name, address, phone connection records or session times and duration||Warrant, court order, formal written request related to an investigation of telemarketing fraud, administrative subpoena, or grand jury/trial subpoena
+Required Legal Process: Warrant, court order, formal written request related to an investigation of telemarketing fraud, administrative subpoena, or grand jury/trial subpoena

 Content: Additional user records or transactional information pertaining to an account, not including the information discussed above

 Content: Contents of wire or electronic communications stored for less than 180 days

 Content: Contents of wire or electronic communications stored more than 180 days without notice to the User

 Content: Contents of wire or electronic communications stored more than 180 days with notice to the User

-- Name of the issuing authority;
+- Name of the issuing authority

-- Badge/ID of the responsible agent;
+- Badge and/or ID of the responsible agent

-- Contact email address from a governmental entity domain;
+- Contact email address from a governmental entity domain

-- The specific user information requested (Asurion will be unable to process overly broad or vague requests).
+- The specific user information requested (Asurion will be unable to process overly broad or vague requests.)

-Notification to other Parties
+Notification to other parties

 Where an information request is impacted by contractual obligations with a third party requiring notice and/or consent prior to or following disclosure, the Asurion Legal Department will work with the appropriate parties to provide notice where not otherwise prohibited by law.

-Process to Request Preservation of Information
+Process to request preservation of information

 Governmental entities may request Asurion to preserve information for 90 days pending obtaining a court order or other process.
 This request may be extended for an additional 90 days.
 Specificity as to the information to be preserved is required.
-Preservation requests sent to Asurion must be signed and include all the information outlined in the “Process to Request Information” section above.
+Preservation requests sent to Asurion must be signed and include all the information outlined in “Process to Request Information” section above.

-Contact Information for Service of Process
+Contact information for service of process

 Attn: Legal Department